Welcome to ED

 Languages available

 Ask for an interpreter if you don't understand or to help you speak with us.
-The service is free.
+The service is free and available 24 hours a day, seven days a week.

 Waiting times

 It can be busy in the Emergency Department with lots of sick children waiting to be seen.
 The sickest children are seen first.
-The order and waiting times are the same if you arrive by ambulance, and you check these times on the screens in Triage or the waiting room for Pod A and B.
+The order and waiting times are the same if you arrive by ambulance.
+You can check the current maximum wait time on screens in the waiting rooms.

 Please tell us if you plan to leave before we have treated your child.